 There are lots of articles about math as a language.

-Any language has a ‘listening’ part, a natural foundation that users of the language cannot build upon i.e., a source, and a ‘building’ part which is the superficial language itself i.e., words, grammar etc that contain information of various kinds developed into a sort of worldview whose uniqueness is valid.
-In other words any language can exist by itself, and two or more languages are mutually exclusive, they can’t exist together properly, but from a wider view there is a benefit to ‘many languages’, some hidden ‘wisdom’ that no one single language contains.
+Any language has a ‘listening’ part, a natural foundation that users of the language cannot build upon i.e., ‘a source’, and a ‘building’ part which is the superficial language itself i.e., words, grammar etc that contain information of various kinds developed into a sort of worldview.
+In other words any language can exist by itself, and two or more languages are mutually exclusive, they can’t exist together properly without conflict, but from a wider view there is a benefit to ‘many languages’, some hidden ‘wisdom’ that no one single language contains.

 "One: Mathematics is the language of nature."